Green Smoothie Pancakes

 How to make these your own

-- This recipe calls for ½ cup of spinach, but if you’re in the habit of enjoying green foods, you can add a bit more.
+- Add more spinach: This recipe calls for ½ cup of spinach, but if you’re in the habit of enjoying green foods, you can add a bit more.

-- If you’re looking for a vegan option, you can use a flax egg, almond milk, and sub the butter.
+- Make them vegan: If you’re looking for a vegan option, you can use a flax egg, almond milk, and sub the butter.

-- Green smoothie pancakes are a great option for kids.
+- Make them for the kids: Green smoothie pancakes are a great option for kids.
 Top them with melted peanut butter and banana slices or maple syrup and blueberries for even more health benefits.

-- To add a little crunch, try topping your pancake with honey and chopped walnuts or pecans.
+- Add crunch: To add a little crunch, try topping your pancake with honey and chopped walnuts or pecans.